-DANGEROUS D DANGEROUS DOGS, MENACING DOGS AND RESTRICTED BREEDS REFERENCE ACTIONS TASKS MEASUREMENT TARGET COMMENT AP4.1 Enforce the dangerous and menacing dog and restricted breed provisions of the Act.
-Establish & review procedures for dealing with dangerous dogs & restricted breeds to ensure compliance with Act.
+MEASUREMENT TARGET COMMENT LINK TO DELIVERY PROGRAM AP4.1 Enforce the dangerous and menacing dog and restricted breed provisions of the Act Establish & review procedures for dealing with dangerous dogs & restricted breads to ensure compliance with Act.
 Monitoring and recording of the number of dangerous dogs on Council's Register with reference to population and numbers of registered dogs.
-Ongoing Companion Animal Act reviewed and new legislation regarding menacing dogs introduced.
-Internal Companion Animal Review Panel established to review and determine action regarding dog attacks and dangerous dogs.
-AP4.2 Enforce certificate of compliance for enclosure Template for certificate of compliance and fees as per Regulations.
-Monitor and report on number of certificates current.
-Review certificate currency at time of annual inspection.
+Ongoing Companion Animal Act reviewed and new legislation regerding menacing dogs introduced.
+Internal Companion Animal Review Panel reviews and determines action regarding dog attacks and dangerous dogs.
+CC1.1 Actively promote safety and wellbeing strategles AP4.2 Enforce certificate of compliance for enclosure Template for certificate of compliance and fees as per Regulations.
+Monitor and report on number of cartificates current.
+Review certificate ourrency at time of annual inspection.
 Annually audited.
 Templates reviewed and amended and fees amended (set by State Government).
-AP4.3 Monitor on a regular basis properties where dangerous dogs are kept Ensure that childproof enclosures for designated dangerous dogs in the Shire are properly used and maintained to ensure that appropriate signage is displayed in accordance with the Act.
+Audit process reviewed and legal advice received confirming Council process AP4.3 Monitor on a regular basis properties where dangerous dogs are kept Ensure that lequinements such as childproof enclosures for designated dangerous dogs are properly used and maintained, ensure appropriate signage is displayed in accordance with the Act.
 Required annual inspection to premises where dangerous dogs are kept to check with compliance act.
 Annually.
-Completed November 2016.
-To be commenced for 2017 shortly and completed by December 2017.
+Completed December 2020 AP4.4 Annual permits Develop new process as per new legislation.
+Record all permits issued.
+Annually